dwdas9/home/index.md

 <p>

-I am a Microsoft specialist with over 15 years of experience in creating data-centric and automation solutions using the Azure Data Stack, Power Platform, and M365.
+I specialize in Data, Automation and Cloud solutions.
 If you wish to reach out, please email me at <a href="mailto:das.d@hotmail.com">das.d@hotmail.com</a>.

 Thanks!

 </p>